 Now that it’s done rolling out, it’s time to check your performance.
 Whether you run your own site or manage client SEO, focus on:

-- Reviewing keyword and traffic shifts
+- Reviewing keywords and traffic shifts

 - Identifying weak or outdated content